ashishsingh4u/sing-bus/.github/ISSUE_TEMPLATE/bug_report.md

 -->

-## Minimal reproduction of the bug with instructions:
+# Minimal reproduction of the bug with instructions :-

-## Expected behaviour:
+## Expected behavior :-

-## Other information:
+## Other information :-

-## I would be willing to submit a PR to fix this issue:
+## I would be willing to submit a PR to fix this issue :-

-[ ] Yes (Assistance is provided if you need help submitting a pull request)
+- [ ] Yes (Assistance is provided if you need help submitting a pull request)
-[ ] No
+- [ ] No

 <!--